 - I emailed each client explaining the transition I was about to make and the addition of retainers to my pricing structures.
 I also, obviously, explained how the retainers would work.

 - I would also like to encourage you to learn from my mistake: Don’t let your clients know if other clients will be transitioned to new pricing later than others.
-Because my niche is fairly small, and a lot of people within it know each other, I was trying to be transparent and dispel any rumors or gossip that may arise by letting my clients know that I was phasing these changes in for clients in two batches, but I did receive push-back on that from a client.
+Because my niche is fairly small, and a lot of people within it know each other, I was trying to be transparent and dispel any rumors or gossip that might have arisen by letting my clients know that I was phasing these changes in for clients in two batches, but I did receive push-back on that from one client.
 In retrospect, I just shouldn’t have let any of them know that there were going to be two phases of the transition, and it very likely would have been fine.

 If you’re a virtual assistant or other service-based business owner trying to figure out how to price your services, I hope this mini-tutorial helps!